-The State Property Accounting Policies and Procedures Manual requires the University to conduct a physical inventory of all capital and controlled assets.
+The State Property Accounting Policies and Procedures Manual requires the University of Houston Victoria to conduct a physical inventory of all capital and controlled assets.
 It will be coordinated by the Property Manager once a year.
-This process attempts to ensure that every capital and controlled asset is listed on the Property Manager's Master Inventory Record and to account for each capital and controlled asset issued to a department.
+This process tries to ensure that every capital and controlled asset is listed on the Property Manager's Master Inventory Record and to account for each capital and controlled asset issued to a department.

 Each Property Custodian will receive their departmental inventory report prior to the initiation of the required annual property inventory.
 The inventory report includes these specific items:

 - Description of the asset including responsible person

 - Serial number, when applicable

 - Value of asset

 The Property Custodian performs the physical inventory.
 The Property Custodian shall verify the information and indicate to the Property Manager all necessary changes to the report.
 After the Property Custodian performs the physical inventory, the Property Manager shall verify on a sample basis the inventory listing.
 Any discrepancies shall be researched by the Property Manager to ensure the accuracy of the Property Custodian’s reporting.
 The Property Manager’s clerk will update the database prior to sending the Certification of Physical Inventory Form to the State Comptroller.
 Facility Services will supply an updated departmental inventory report to each department after all reports have been received.